fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.9: Setup Redis to project

-> In this exercise, submit the entire Express application, with the Dockerfile AND docker-compose.yml.

 The Express server has already been configured to use Redis, and it is only missing the *REDIS_URL* environment variable.
 The application will use that environment variable to connect to the Redis.
-Read through the [Docker Hub page for redis](https://hub.docker.com/_/redis), add Redis to the docker-compose.yml by defining another service after mongo:
+Read through the [Docker Hub page for redis](https://hub.docker.com/_/redis), add Redis to the <i>todo-app/todo-backend/docker-compose.dev.yml<> by defining another service after mongo:

 ```yml
 services: